iris-hep/iris-hep.github.io/pages/fellows-applications.md

   * April, 2024 - Offers, Acceptances and Onboarding of Summer 2024 Fellows
   * May-Sep, 2024 - Fellows work on projects (exact dates may depend on specific academic year constraints)

-**Funding:** The funding support for IRIS-HEP Fellows associated with U.S. academic institutions is provided by the National Science Foundation through Cooperative Agreements OAC-1836650 and PHY-2323298 as well as private foundation support.
+**Funding:** The funding support for IRIS-HEP Fellows associated with U.S. academic institutions is provided by the National Science Foundation through Cooperative Agreements OAC-1836650 and PHY-2323298 (including an [IMPRESS-U](https://www.nsf.gov/pubs/2023/nsf23135/nsf23135.jsp) supplemental funding award) as well as private foundation support.
 Funding for Fellows associated with international academic institutions has been provided by a combination of university, industry and private foundation support.